 That's all there is to setting up a basic User Preferences App.

-Try adding a new user to your environment, either by adding them as a participant to a Record on a different App or by adding them through the corporation's Administration page.
-Afterward, check your User Preferences App and you'll see a new Record has been created for that user.
+Try adding a new user to your environment by adding them as a participant to a Record on a different App or through the corporation's Administration page.
+Afterward, check your User Preferences App, and you'll see a new Record created for that user.

 Building Workflow with User Attributes

-You can now customize your User Preferences App to include the information necessary for building out your workflows and business logic.
+You can customize your User Preferences App to include the information necessary to build your workflows and business logic.

 You'll need to use the following specific Liquid filter to find a user's attribute: